Federal Way officers were justified in 2017 car wash shooting, inquest jury finds

-A King County coroner’s inquest jury on Friday unanimously found the fatal shooting of Robert Lightfeather by Federal Way Police in 2017 was lawful, justified and within the city’s deadly force and de-escalation policies.
+A King County coroner’s inquest jury on Friday unanimously found the fatal shooting of Robert Lightfeather by Federal Way police in 2017 was lawful, justified and within the city’s deadly force and de-escalation policies.

 The seven-man, one-woman jury deliberated less than three hours before returning to find that Federal Way Officers Austin Rogers and Tyler Turpin acted in self-defense and in defense of the public when they shot and killed Lightfeather, who had pointed a gun at another man and the officers at the Pink Elephant Car Wash on Pacific Highway South.